jishnudathk/jishnudathk/README.md

-## Hi there 👋
+## Hi I'm Jishnudath K👋
+-Computer Science Student
+-At Vimal Jyothi Engineering College
+-Learning Python, C , Java
+-
 <!--
 **jishnudathk/jishnudathk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently studying at Vimal Jyothi Eng College
+- 🔭 I’m currently studying at
-- 🌱 I’m currently learning Computer Science With side skills like Python , C etc
+- 🌱 I’m currently learning
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...